lllyasviel/IC-Light/README.md

 IC-Light is a project to manipulate the illumination of images.

-The name "IC-Light" stands for "Imposing Consistent Light".
+The name "IC-Light" stands for **"Imposing Consistent Light"**.
 We briefly describe what is "Imposing Consistent Light" at the end of this page.

 Currently, we release two types of models: text-conditioned relighting model and background-conditioned model.
 Both types take foreground images as inputs.